anuran-roy/cppchain/README.md

 ### Proof-of-Work algorithm implementation

 The proof-of-work algorithm can be customized as you wish.
+\
 For simplicity, I kept it as a sleep timer of 5s.

 ### Smart Contract Capability

-You can create simple smart contracts by extending the Contract() class, and initialize instances of your object.
+You can create simple smart contracts by extending the Contract() class, and initialize instances of the same.

-NOTE: You MUST keep 2 boolean functions: transit() and validate() in your Smart Contract class definition.
+NOTE: You MUST keep 2 boolean functions:
+-  ```transit()```, and
+-  ```validate()```
+in your Smart Contract class definition.
 Else the smart contract won't work.